mariannociar/Docker_tutorial/readme.md

 `docker start container_name` will start existing container.
 This time we don't need to specify publish ports, because it was declared when we created new container

 ## Layer caching
+Every time we build image, docker stores information about each layers in the cache.
+When we start build process again, docker look to the cache and will build only from changed layer.
+So this build time will be reduced.